Chinese Fried Rice

 Visit to the shipyard in China

-I have worked in China for several months on different occasions.
-I must say I do not recall having fried rice like this over there.
+I worked in China for several months on different occasions.
+I must have spent about 6 months in China in total altogether.
+But I must say, I do not recall having fried rice like this over there.

 But then quite a few of the food inventions we see in Chinese restaurants in Europe do not seem to be common in China.

 If you have never been to China, you may wonder what a real traditional Chinese meal is actually like.

 My first experience with one was in 2011 after a long journey from Europe, arriving in Humen town near Guangzhou and Dongguan.

 A colleague and I arrived at the hotel at 20.00 and just wanted to retire and go to bed.
 However, the shipyard had sent their entire management team to meet us and take us to dinner.